 Complete attendance at all class meetings will be expected.
 Students who leave class before dismissal of class will be considered as absent.
 Students who are persistently tardy (more than 3 occasions) will be considered as absent upon subsequent late arrivals for class.
-Students with 6 absences will be dropped a letter grade regardless of your standing.
+If your personal schedule will interfere with your coming to class on time, please consider enrolling for this class when it is more appropriate for your schedule.
+Students with 5 absences will be dropped a letter grade regardless of your standing.
 This means that if your course grade is a D, your final course grade will be F.